-Anyone interested in learning about Australian educational copyright, copyright compliance strategies, and open educational resources (OER).
+Anyone interested in learning about Australian educational copyright, copyright compliance strategies, and Creative Commons (CC) and Open Educational Resources (OER).

 What will I learn?

 This course will equip you with the copyright knowledge to confidently use copyright material in the classroom.
-It will also introduce OER and teach you how to find and adapt free, useful resources for your classes.
+It will also introduce CC and OER and teach you how to find and adapt useful, free resources for your classes.

 What won't I learn?

-This course will not cover law outside of Australian copyright law, and it only gives an introduction to OER.
+This course will not cover law outside of Australian copyright law, and it only gives an introduction to CC and OER.

 What is the time commitment?

 The course runs for seven weeks, as split up to the left and below.
 Each week has a different task to complete, which is due the following Sunday.
 Tasks may take anywhere from half an hour to three hours or more, depending on how much effort you and your group wants to put in that week.
 Like most things in life, the more time you put into it, the more you will get out of it.

 - Week 1 – May 11: Welcome to the course!